gilby125/opencode-mcp-tool/docs/concepts/how-it-works.md

 Claude automatically decides when to use `ask-opencode` based on context:

-- `🔍 comparative analysis` - different AI perspectives for validation
+- Comparative analysis – different AI perspectives for validation
-- `🛠️ leveraging extra tools` - OpenCode's search and memory functions
+- Leveraging extra tools – OpenCode search and memory functions
-- `📋 code review & big changes` - second opinions on implementation
+- Code review and big changes – second opinions on implementation
-- `💡 creative problem solving` - brainstorming and ideation
+- Creative problem solving – brainstorming and ideation

-This intelligent selection enhances your workflow exactly when OpenCode's capabilities add value.
+This selection enhances your workflow when OpenCode's capabilities add value.

 ## Workflow Diagram